 workshops for leaders and teachers

-comprehension across content areas – request PD
+developing comprehension and writing responses across content areas – request PD

 audience: leaders (principal and selected PLC) and teachers